-Extra Credit: If you want extra credit, keep a dedicated notebook of all solve problems.
-This notebook can be used to negotiate 12 extra points if you have solved numerous problems including all the in-class problems and your name appears 80% on the quiz sheet.
-Every class will have a quiz and those that get the correct answer will write their names on the yellow quiz sheet.
+Extra Credit: If you want extra credit, keep a dedicated notebook of all your solved problems.
+This notebook can be used to negotiate 12 extra points, that is, if you have solved numerous problems including all the in-class problems and your name appears about 80% on the quiz sheet at the end of the quarter.
+Every lecture will have multiple quiz questions, and those that get the correct answers will write their names on the yellow quiz sheet provided in class.